 The snake-charmer and monkey were earlier births of one of the Buddha’s elder disciples and a novice under his tutelage.
 The elder was very cruel to the novice, so he quit and went back home.
 The elder pleaded with the boy to return, promising to be kind.
 Eventually the boy agreed and became a novice again, but the elder’s behavior didn’t change.
 The boy quit again, and this time when the elder begged him to come back, the boy refused.

-When the Buddha heard some disciples discussing this matter, he told them this story so they knew the elder was also cruel to the boy in the past.
+When the Buddha heard some disciples discussing this matter, he told them this story so they knew that the elder was also cruel to the boy in the past.